 And this is a belief that people to this day have been carrying over despite there being no definitive evidence that kombucha is as miraculous as it claims to be.

-There have been so many cases of beneficial outcomes that it would be difficult to disregard the truth in some of these claims.
+There have been, however, so many cases of beneficial outcomes that it would be difficult to disregard the truth in some of these claims.

-In February of 2018 in the CyTA Journal of Food, authors had this to say about their study on the health benefits of kombucha:
+In February of 2018 in the CyTA Journal of Food, authors had this to say about their study on the drink’s health benefits:

 Kombucha beverage is a source of bioactive components, such as polyphenols and glucuronic acid.
 The beneficial outcomes of kombucha consumption are attributed to the synergistic effect between these components, making it a drink with potential beneficial health properties (when elaborated under adequate sterile conditions).CyTA – Journal of Food

-All evidence aside, there’s nothing to stop you from drinking kombucha on a daily.
+All evidence aside, there’s nothing to stop you from drinking kombucha on a daily basis.